lxs602/Chinese-Mandarin-Dictionaries/README.md

 ## [教育部異體字索引字典<br>Taiwan MOE Index of Variant Characters](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/%E6%95%99%E8%82%B2%E9%83%A8%E7%95%B0%E9%AB%94%E5%AD%97%E7%B4%A2%E5%BC%95%E5%AD%97%E5%85%B8%20Taiwan%20MOE%20Index%20of%20Variant%20Characters)

 ### About 說明 / 说明
-An index of more than 106,000 variant characters by the Taiwanese Ministry of Education, compiled by [WFG](http://fgwang.blogspot.com).
-An exact copy of the original (no credit claimed), for those searching the web in English, and for posterity.
+An index of more than 106,000 variant characters by the Taiwanese Ministry of Education, compiled by [WFG](http://fgwang.blogspot.com). <br>An exact copy of the original (no credit claimed), for those searching the web in English, and for posterity.

 ### Please note:
 From the compiler's webpage: